-The financial assets at amortised cost comprise of trade and receivables, short-term loan to a related party, non-current financial assets and cash and cash equivalents.
+The financial assets at amortised cost comprise of trade and receivables, short-term loan to a related party, non-current financial assets, other financial assets and cash and cash equivalents.

 Financial liabilities

 All financial liabilities are subsequently measured at amortised cost using the effective interest method or at FVTPL.